mechanoid/blog/posts/distributed-frontend-assets.md

 At next we defined a scenario where new asset versions are deployed centrally once and become applied to our services in parallel and immediate.

 This means that in this approach the strongest feature is for sure **consistency** by sharing our code between services so as a result we decided for **partition tolerance** as well.
-Up from the moment we deploy a new style or js functionality or something like that we "push" it into each service and force new requests to that services to deliver the updated version.
+Up from the moment we deploy a new style or js-functionality or something like that we "push" it into each service and force new requests to that services to deliver the updated version.
 So changes are visible immediately and the services deliver a consistent look and feel all the time.

 The problem in this distribution scenario lies in the strict coupling of our services now.
 Each central asset deployment delivers code that is able to corrupt a service at runtime.
 Not more or less.
 So availability becomes a major issue in this system.